TheEliForbes/cronus-monitoring/scripts/README.md

 `sudo ./init.sh`

-This is your 'Swiss-Army-Script', it will handle all installation and configuration that is programatically possible, you're welcome.
+This is your initialization script, it will handle all installation and configuration that is programatically possible.

 ### create.sh